LATEST NEWS

 • The children receive an improved uncontaminated diet, including higher protein, mineral & vitamin content than that normally available to them.

-• The children are hosted by loving, highly committed couples, intent on providing a caring loving environment for the children in their care.
-Families are interviewed and CRB checked each year to help ensure safe and appropriate care.
+• The children are hosted by loving, highly committed families, intent on providing a caring loving environment for the children in their care.
+Families are interviewed and CRB (DBS) checked each year to help ensure safe and appropriate care.

 • The COG charity compiles a fun, educational & health improving program for the children.
 Events include camping, canoeing, swimming, picnics, ice skating, museum visits, music evenings, sailing, zoo & historical site visits.
 These events are often donated by friends of the charity or organised by host families.

-• The children receive gifts of warm winter clothing, school wear and personal items to take back to their orphanage each year.
+• The children receive gifts of warm winter clothing, school wear and personal items to take back to their orphanages or foster homes each year.
 This cost is met by the host families.

 Evidence and references for Caesium 137 contamination and its consequences.